ausgerechnet/spheroscope/library/guidelines-v2.md

   + a group (the Tories/ they)
   + a legal entity (Germany/ Siemens)
   + anything that can conceivably be understood as an agent
-- entities have to be specific
-  + indeterminate phrases such as *a key brexit supporter* or *more than half of the population* do not count as entities
-  + these expressions do not reliably refer to a particular entity (*more than half* could be said without any particular members of the population being clear)
-  + it is okay if *we* don't know who the entity is (e.g. in the case of pronouns: *she* said that XY counts even if we don't know who she is)
 - entities can be elliptical only if it is clear that the speaker is referring to themselves, and we have syntactic ellipsis
   + "Hoping for a successful outcome!" -- read as "I am hoping for ..."